Working Memory: Long-Term Strategies & Supports for Diverse Learners

 Working memory refers to our ability to hold information in short-term storage while performing other tasks (Cowan, 2014).
 Working memory requires us to keep information and thoughts in an accessible form and then use it for other executive functioning skills like planning, problem-solving, and emotional control.

-How do I know my child has working memory challenges?
+How do I know if my learner has working memory challenges?

-Not all teens and young adults who struggle with working memory will have the same challenges.
-However, common signs your child or student has issues with working memory might include:
+Not all teens, college students, or adults who struggle with working memory will have the same challenges.
+However, common signs your learner might experience include:

 • Incomplete recall – remembering some information or facts but not all components.